seykot/worldatlas/README.md

   - Funding Allocation: Insight into the most impactful funding areas.
   - Accountability and Transparency: Tracking the effectiveness of funded projects.

+- **International Organizations and NGOs:**
+  - Global Health Monitoring: Organizations like WHO utilizing the app for tracking global health trends.
+  - Humanitarian Aid Allocation: UNICEF and other NGOs using data to optimize aid distribution.

+- **Governmental Organizations:**
+  - Policy Benchmarking: Entities like the United Nations using the app for comparing policy impacts across countries.
+  - Economic Development: World Bank leveraging data for strategic planning in economic aid and development projects.

+- **Environmental Agencies:**
+  - Climate Action Planning: Using data to understand the impact of environmental factors on population health.
+  - Sustainable Development Goals (SDGs) Tracking: Monitoring progress towards environmental and health SDGs.

+- **Healthcare Providers and Institutions:**
+  - Patient Demographics Analysis: Hospitals and clinics analyzing local data for better healthcare delivery.
+  - Health Policy Implementation: Using data to guide health policy at both local and national levels.

+  **Businesses and Startups:**
+  - Market Analysis: Enhanced market understanding of a country's demographics can lead to expansion of offices into new countries, better-targeted marketing strategies, increasing potential profit margins.
+  - Corporate Social Responsibility (CSR) Initiatives: Data-driven CSR projects can enhance brand reputation and consumer trust, potentially boosting sales and customer loyalty.

   ## Ideal Users

 - **Data-Driven Leaders:** Decision-makers who rely on data analysis and visualization.